Fitbit is dedicated to developing the most accurate fitness devices on the market.

 If my device measures heart rate or GPS, how reliable is this data?

 For more information, see How do I track my heart rate with my Fitbit device?

 and How accurate is GPS?

 How can I get the most accurate reading on my Fitbit scale?

-To improve the accuracy of your scale's readings, consider the following tips:
+To improve the accuracy of your scale's readings, try the following: